 Bank & Non-Bank Lenders

-Looking beyond COVID-19, the sector faces a number of ongoing challenges:
+Looking beyond the post-pandemic landscape, the sector faces a number of ongoing challenges:

-IT upgrades.
-Particularly across the established clearing banks, IT infrastructure is in need of continued investment to meet the demands on online consumers, the threat from cyberattacks, and regulatory requirements.
+Particularly across the established clearing banks, IT infrastructure needs continued investment to meet the demands of online consumers, the threat from cyberattacks and regulatory requirements.

-Managing costs.
-Keeping a lid on costs will remain a core priority for the sector, especially as smaller challenger banks seek to target more profitable customers from established competitors.
+Keeping a lid on costs will remain a core priority for the sector, especially as smaller challenger banks target more profitable customers at established competitors.